**Please email (firstname.lastname@example.org) to set up an appointment

 - Go to: www.cocc.edu

-- Select: "My Log-In" button (top right corner of page)
+- Select: "Student Log-In" link (top right corner of page)

 - Select: "Student Services & Financial Aid"